kant/EcoNetGen/cran-comments.md

 Dear CRAN Maintainers,

-This bug-fix release resolves the error flagged under Alternative Issues thanks to the helpful suggestions from Prof. Ripley's email of April 5th.
+This bug-fix release intercepts nonsense parameter combinations and thows a helpful error message in these cases.

 Sincerely,